Getting an e-commerce website developed alone is not sufficient.

-This is pretty straight forward.
-How much traffic does your website receives from various sources like SEO, PPC etc.
+This is pretty straightforward.
+How much traffic does your website receive from various sources like SEO, PPC, etc.

 #9 Social Media Engagement

-Does your social media posts get engagement?
+Do your social media posts get engagement?
 Or nobody seems to be interested in what you have been posting so far?
-May be its the time to change your posting strategies.
+Maybe it’s time to change your posting strategies.

 #10 Likes & Following

 Is your targeted audience liking & following your brand on Facebook, Twitter & Instagram?
 If yes, then what works best for more engagements.
-May be you need to focus on few rather than diversifying.
+Maybe you need to focus on a few rather than diversifying.